 4. Compliance and Regulatory Concerns

 Depending on the industry and jurisdiction, there’s most likely gonna be regulations governing the recording and storage of meeting content.
 This is particularly true if it involves sensitive data or personally identifiable information.
+It is important to include preference management systems whereby you can safeguard customers data correctly and protect their personal information.
 Failure to comply with these regulations could result in penalties or legal action – something nobody wants to deal with.

 To counter this, you’ll have to ensure your team is familiar with GDPR compliance and the ever-evolving landscape of regulations.
 This includes industry-specific guidelines that can vary drastically depending on region and field of work.